 - Excluding irrelevant content and sites: Advanced targeting controls provide your full control over where your ads appear.

 - Managing Frequency of ad impressions: Frequency capping lets you focus your impressions on more interested consumers.

 3. Create your custom display ad: Use Google's Ad gallery, formerly known as the display ad builder, to customize a new ad, or upload your own.
 Customize your messaging to be specific to your product and audience, and to drive the desired user response.

 4. Set your bids and budget: With Google, you only pay what an ad is worth to you.
 In our unique pricing model, every ad is an auction; you bid the maximum amount you are willing to pay for a click or an impression.
 Cost-per-click (CPC) pricing is most appropriate for advertisers who are looking to direct traffic to their website or online store.
 Cost-per-thousand impressions (CPM) pricing is appropriate for advertisers who are familiar with traditional ad industry metrics and are looking for brand name visibility with potential customers.

-5. Understand performance management tools and features: AdWords offers several tools and features to help you evaluate and manage the performance of your display campaigns.
+5. Understand performance management tools and features: Google Ads offers several tools and features to help you evaluate and manage the performance of your display campaigns.
 It's important to understand these tools upfront so that you are comfortable using them when the time comes to optimize your campaign.
 For example, if you have direct response marketing goals, you should set up Conversion Tracking after you've set your bids and budget in order to better measure your success later.
-Learn more about the available AdWords Tools.
+Learn more about the available Google Ads Tools.